| |

 to automate aspects of their empire.
 To help shed light on their behavior, I've created this Minister FAQ to let

 players know what each minister typically does.
+The list has been updated to reflect v1.19h of the Balance Mod.

 Overview on Ministers